verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 The `imagetool create` command will have created a local Docker image and updated the Verrazzano model with the domain home and image name.
 Check your Docker images for the tag that you used in the `create` command using `docker images` from the Docker
 CLI.
-If everything worked correctly, it is time to push that image to the repository that Verrazzano will use to access the image from Kubernetes.
+If everything worked correctly, it is time to push that image to the container registry that Verrazzano will use to access the image from Kubernetes.
 You can use the Oracle Cloud Infrastructure Registry (OCIR) as your repository for this example, but most Docker compliant registries should work.